North Carolina Military Institute: History

-North Carolina Military Institute was established by Charlotte businessmen and Dr. Charles J. Fox.
-By April 1861 it had 150 students.
-During the start of the U.S. Civil War Governor John Willis Ellis ordered cadets from the school to Raleigh to serve as drill masters.
+In the spring of 1861, Governor John W. Ellis ordered cadets from the school to Raleigh to serve as drill masters.
 The school closed during the war and the buildings were used as a Confederate hospital for part of it.
-Daniel Harvey Hill, who trained at West Point was superintendent of the school at the start of the war and was elected colonel of the 1st North Carolina Volunteers.
+Major Daniel H. Hill, who trained at West Point was superintendent of the school at the start of the American Civil War and was elected colonel of the 1st North Carolina Volunteers.
 Charles C. Lee was also teaching at the school at the start of the war.
 He became a lieutenant colonel of the 1st North Carolina Volunteers and then colonel after Hill's promotion.
-He also served as colonel of the 37th North Carolina Troops and was killed at Frayser's Farm.
+Lee also served as colonel of the 37th North Carolina Troops and was killed at Frayser's Farm.
 He is interred in Charlotte.
-James H. Lane, who graduated from VMI, was also teaching at the North Carolina Military Institute.
+James H. Lane, who graduated from the Virginia Military Institute, was also teaching at the North Carolina Military Institute.
 He was elected major and then lieutenant colonel of the 1st North Carolina Volunteers before being elected colonel of the 28th North Carolina Troops.

-According to an article in the Charlotte Observer from 1889:

-"As at first organized, the session lasted, without intermission, throughout the year, the months of August and September being spent campaigning in the mountains of North Carolina.
+According to an article in the Charlotte Observer from 1889:As at first organized, the session lasted, without intermission, throughout the year, the months of August and September being spent campaigning in the mountains of North Carolina.
 At the end of the second year cadets received a furlough of months.

 There were a scientific and a primary department.
 In the former the West Point curriculum was closely followed, and the students were required to board in the buildings and to be under military discipline.

 There was a primary department, which aimed to prepare students for any college.
 Such of these students as boarded in the buildings were likewise under military discipline.

 The institute provide board, lodging, fuel, lights, washing, arms, equipment, medical attendance, uniforms and all clothing, except underclothes, for $200 per annum.
 No extra charges."
-A Charlotte Observer article from 1915 stated that the "first Confederate flag raised in the city was hoisted there when Fort Sumter fell by the students of the North Carolina Institute."
+A Charlotte Observer article from 1915 stated that the "first Confederate flag raised in the city was hoisted there when Fort Sumter fell by the students of the North Carolina Institute.